George Washington, in his farewell address, said this about political parties and associations:

 or Ballot Measures?

-On occasion, LIV supports candidates for nonpartisan races — City Council, school boards, water boards, -- though electing candidates is not our primary mission.
+On occasion, LIV supports candidates, especially in non-partisan races — City Council, school boards, water boards, -- though electing candidates is not our primary mission.
 We require a 2/3 vote to gain our candidate endorsement.